fl0werpowers/nekoweb-sitebox-preview/README.md

 # remi's Nekoweb Sitebox Previewer

-A quickly hacked together tool I know others need, designed to be ran by just opening index.html in your browser of choice.
+A quickly hacked together tool for [nekoweb](https://nekoweb.org) users to preview siteboxes, designed to be ran by just opening index.html in your browser of choice.
 ES6 support is assumed.

+Note that the preview may not be exactly accurate as to how the sitebox appears on the nekoweb website.
+This concerns both previewing other users' siteboxes and hacking on your own CSS, as not all selectors and properties are supported due to the way nekoweb handles `elements.css`.
+I personally have no idea what are the exact boundaries, but I stepped on enough rakes to know that.

+## Usage

+### Previewing siteboxes of nekoweb users

+- Clone this repository or download the archive.
+- Open the project in your code editor of choice,
+- Set a desired nekoweb username in `bannerInfo.js`.
+- Open `index.html` in browser to see a preview.

+### Hacking on your own elements.css

+- Uncomment line 9 in `index.html`.
+- Place `elements.css` you wish to modify in your project folder.
+- (Optional) Comment lines 49-51 in `bannerInfo.js` to not needlessly fetch stuff from nekoweb.